Contrast-Security-OSS/docs/content/user/ui/application/Exclusions.md

 * **QueryString** and **Body**: These will suppress findings from the entire QueryString and Body, respectively.

-### Applied URLs

-Creating an exclusion from a URL allows you to specify a list of URLs to be ignored.
-Any findings from the specified URLs will be suppressed.
+In conjunction with the input type you may choose to apply URLs:

 * **All URLs**: Findings using the specified input type and name will be suppressed regardless of where they’ve come from.

-* **These URLs** (allows regex): You can specify a set of URLs to which to apply the exclusion.
+* **These URLs** (allows regex): Specify a set of URLs to which to apply the exclusion.

+>**NOTE:** Wildcard ```.*``` is an acceptable substitute for listing all URLs.

+### URL

+This type of exclusion allows you to focus on a list of specific URLs to be ignored using **These URLs**.
+In this field you can list the specific URLs to exclude, resulting in any findings from these URLs being suppressed.

 >**NOTE:** Wildcard ```.*``` is an acceptable substitute for listing all URLs.

 ### Code